JoanneBogart/meeting-registration-form/doc/READMEmaintainers.md

 Set the permissions of the `.pgpass` file with `chmod 600 ~/.pgpass`, and you can then use client programs such as `pgsql` or `pgcli` to access the tables.

 ### Redeploy
+There are a couple ways to do this.
+If you deployed according to instructions above it's probably easiest to go back to the Heroku site for your app and click on the (manual) deploy button again.
+See more details in the section "Redeploying from the Heroku web dashboard" below.

+Or you can use the Heroku CLI as follows:

-1. Install the Heroku CLI.
+1. Install the Heroku CLI on your computer.
 There are various ways to do this.
 For my (mac) laptop I downloaded the tarball, unpacked, and set my path to include the bin directory so that the heroku command could be found.

 2. Do
     `$ heroku login`